mhoban/haplonet/README.md

 Determines which field in your data file is used when drawing colored pies in the haplotype plot.
 The default value for this is a field called 'region'.
 May be specified as an index (1-based) or a field name.
 **option:**
   -f --field=<field>

+##### Filter sequences/data by search pattern
+This option allows you to subset sequences by a search pattern.
+For example, if your alignment/data file contains more than one species and you want to generate a network comprising a single species, this is the option for you.
+There are two ways to do this.
+If you pass a search pattern (regular expressions are supported) as-is, the script will filter the sequences by *sequence identifier*.
+If you pass a string or integer, followed by a colon, followed by a search patttern (e.g. "species:vanderbilti"), it will treat the word or number *before* the colon as the data column it should filter and the pattern *after* the color as the search criteria.
+Thus, passing `--filter=Cvd` would search sequence ID's for the string 'Cvd', whereas `--filter=species:vanderbilti` would search the column called **species** in the data file for the string 'vanderbilti'.
+The bit before the colon may also be a number, which specifies the (1-based) index of the data column you want to filter.
+**option:**
+  -t --filter=<filter>

 ##### Manually reorder category levels
 Different levels of data categories are by default shown in alphabetical order.
 To rearrange them, use this option.
 Pass a comma-separated list of your category levels in the order you would like them to appear.
 For this to work, you must pass all of the category levels.